karthikeya-kotegar/Ethereum-Smart-Lottery/README.md

 # Smart-Lottery
+Smart Contract to play and win the lottery.
 Let's win the lottery. 💰🤑
 # Ethereum:
 Ethereum is a decentralized, open-source blockchain with smart contract functionality.
 Ether is the native cryptocurrency of the platform.
 After Bitcoin, it is the largest cryptocurrency by market capitalization.